Quality & Research

-- FNAPC works closely with pediatricians, obstetricians, and other medical professionals in Northern Virginia and the surrounding region to deliver excellence in neonatology and pediatric specialty care.
+- FNA works closely with pediatricians, obstetricians, and other medical professionals in Northern Virginia and the surrounding region to deliver excellence in neonatology and pediatric specialty care.

 - Close alliance with the March of Dimes to decrease rates of premature birth.